Research and production residency

 The chosen candidate will in effect have access to the complete teaching programme, and will participate in the same way as the other students.
 The only difference should be the (scientific) nature of their production.

-The candidate will be attributed the sum of 8,400€ to be used exclusively on their project (travel expenses, remuneration of technical or artistic collaborators, etc.).
-They will also enjoy free access to all production and postproduction equipment at Le Fresnoy, with support from a professional production technician.
+The candidate will be attributed the sum of 8,400€ to be used exclusively on their project (remuneration of technical or artistic collaborators, technical production costs, etc.).
+They will also enjoy free access to all production and postproduction equipment at Le Fresnoy, with support from a professional production technicia

 The candidate will be selected by a jury comprising scientific researchers and members of the team at Le Fresnoy, represented in equal numbers.